Model-free High Dimensional Mediator Selection with False Discovery Rate Control: Web Appendix B: Proofs

 Let $X=\#\{j:p_j\leq 1/2, j\in \mathcal{H}\}$, since we don't have independence between the null $p_j$s, we cannot directly obtain $X\leq Binomial (m,1/2)$ and get the exact expectation control under 1.
 We rely on the weak correlation for asymptotic control when the number of features goes to infinity.
 Speicifically, given that $p_j\geq \text{Uniform}[0,1]$ and the weak correlation between $p_j$s, based on weak law of large numbers, we have $X/N\rightarrow_p c$, where $c=N^{-1}\sum_{i=1}^N Pr(p_j\leq 1/2)\leq 1/2$.
 Since the function $f(X)=\frac{X}{1+N-X}$ is bounded, we have $\EE{\frac{X}{1+N-X}}\rightarrow \frac{c}{1-c}$ and since the function $g(x)=\frac{x}{1-x}$ is non-decreasing, we have $\EE{\frac{X}{1+N-X}}\leq 1$ when $N\rightarrow \infty$. \end{proof}

-\begin{lemma} Assume $p_j$s satisfy the requirement in Lemma \ref{Lamma:Lemb2}, then with the Knockoff filter, the mFDR can be controlled at level $q$ and with the Knockoff+ filter, the FDR can be controlled at level $q$ when $p\rightarrow \infty$. \end{lemma} \begin{proof} The proof follows \cite{barber2015}.
+\begin{mainlemma} Assume $p_j$s satisfy the requirement in Lemma \ref{Lamma:Lemb2}, then with the Knockoff filter, the mFDR can be controlled at level $q$ and with the Knockoff+ filter, the FDR can be controlled at level $q$ when $p\rightarrow \infty$. \end{mainlemma} \begin{proof} The proof follows \cite{barber2015}.
 Let $m=\#\{j:W_j\neq 0\}$ and assume without loss of generality that $|W_1|\geq |W_2|\geq\cdots\geq |W_m|>0$.

 We first show the result for the knockoff+ threshold.
 Define $V=\#\{j\leq \widehat{k}_{+}: p_j\leq 1/2, j\in \mathcal{H}\}$ and $R=\#\{j\leq \widehat{k}_{+}:p_j\leq 1/2\}$ where $\widehat{k}_{+}$ satisfy that $|W_{\widehat{k}_{+}}|=\tau_{+}$ where $\tau_{+}$ is defined in Theorem 1, we have